 With this in mind, the Temple Marion Middle School curriculum has a strong emphasis throughout on the areas of Mathematics, English and Science.
 Other subjects include the humanities, History and Geography, and technical specialties: Digital Technology, Design and Technology, and Home Economics.
 The Arts aspect of the curriculum features Drama, Music and Visual Art, German is the language taught, and all grade levels have 4 lessons of Physical Education and Health.
 The devotional and relational aspects which are important in all we do are reinforced in Care Group, Christian Living, in weekly assemblies, and in timetabled extra-curricula offerings in the last lesson of each Monday and Wednesday.

-With over 10 years’ experience of providing a thriving Year 7 educational program at our Mile End Campus, Temple Christian College is excited to promote its Year 7 program at our Marion Middle School.
+With over 10 years’ experience of providing a thriving Year 7 educational program at our Mile End Campus, Temple Christian College is excited to continue to expand the Year 7 program at our Marion Middle School.

 All subjects mentioned in the overview above are compulsory at Year 7.